Sachin-NeU/Team5_CSYE7245_Spring2021/Project/README.md

 ## Introduction

-Real time Data Pipeline for ingesting tweets of stocks from Twitter and Finding the Sentiments of the Tweets.
-Summarization is done using `LSTM` models based on the HuggingFace Pytorch transformers library to run extractive summarizations.
+Real time Data Pipeline for ingesting tweets of stocks from Twitter and finding the Sentiments of the Tweets which can be used for predicting Trend of Stock.
+Analyzing historical time-series stock prices and returns and predicting the nearby future stock prices using LSTM model.

 ## Architecture